graphitemaster/aau/site/content/index.md

-Unfortunately, for languages based on LLVM, no amount of hand-waving and wanting signed wrapping to be defined will work no matter how hard you try, so such statements about safety are factually incorrect anyways.
-Here's a somewhat exhaustive list of all the undefined behavior of signed integer arithmetic in LLVM which applies to all languages which use LLVM:
+Unfortunately, for languages based on LLVM, no amount of hand-waving and wanting signed wrapping to be defined will work no matter how hard you try, so such statements about safety are factually incorrect.
+Here's a somewhat non-exhaustive list of all the undefined behavior of signed integer arithmetic in LLVM which applies to all languages which use LLVM:
 * `x / 0`
 * `INT_MIN / -1`, or `INT_MAX % -1`
 * `INT_MAX - INT_MIN`